caffeineflo/shai-hulud-scanner/README.md

 # Shai-Hulud NPM Malware Scanner

-Comprehensive scanner to detect Betterment repositories affected by the Shai-Hulud NPM malware attack (November 24, 2025).
+Comprehensive scanner to detect GitHub repositories affected by the Shai-Hulud NPM malware attack (November 24, 2025).

+**This scanner works for any GitHub organization** - just set the `ORG_NAME` environment variable to scan your organization's repositories.

 ## Overview